Arabiteff/fire-detection/README.md

 # fire-detection
-Deep learning Model to detect the fire in forests
+Deep learning Model to detect fire in forests